eugenebogaart/api-gateway-cloudrun/README.md

 - Configure Gateway

 ### Notes:
-This rewrite up is mainly for myself, so donot forget about the work I did.
+This write up is mainly for myself, so I donot forget about the work I did.
 However you may use and learn from what I did.

 Local docker build is triggered by a null_resource.
 This executes an oldstyle Unix/Linux make command.